Engagement Model

 Entry Point

-This capability is typically introduced through the:
+This work starts through the:

 Outcome